Land Sale Procedures

 Eagle Nesting Sites

 Federal law prohibits any disturbance of bald eagles or their nests and the U.S. Fish and Wildlife Service (USFWS) enforces this law.
 The USFWS has rules and regulations for construction and building activities near nesting sites.
 If there is an eagle nest on or near the parcel, please consult the USFWS concerning eagle nesting sites: https://www.fws.gov/alaska/eaglepermit/bg_eagle_protection_act.htm.
 Please direct all eagle or eagle nest inquires to the USFWS at (907) 786-3375.

 The TLO reserves the right to modify information posted on this website at any time without prior notice.
-Bidders shall be bound by the most current land sale terms and conditions at the time an offer is received.
+Bidders shall be bound by the most current land sale terms and conditions at the time of the bid opening.
 The policies, procedures, terms, and conditions posted on this website are intended for information purposes only and do not constitute an offer to sell.
 It is possible that this website may be modified after initial posting.
 It is the Bidder’s responsibility to check with the TLO for any changes or corrections prior to mailing and submitting a bid.
-Click here to view the Corrections/Update Page.

 Alaska Mental Health Trust Land Office